-302 5.1.
+5.1.
 CMD Real-Time Performance Considerations

-303 CMDs do not run traditional real-time operating systems (RTOS), and therefore some 304 stakeholders may view the use of CMDs in real-time contexts as incurring additional risk.
-While 305 there may be additional risk, the characteristics of the operating systems themselves arguably 306 contribute less to that risk than the arbitrary workloads that may share compute resources with 307 the medical software.
-Even traditional RTOS's are rarely able to make mathematically proven 308 response time guarantees under any arbitrary, theoretical workload.
-Rather, real-time 309 assurance is generated from some combination of proven-in-use (an RTOS has been used for 310 many other real-time projects and is therefore less risky than an operating system that has not been used in real-time projects), the use of well-understood and well-contained static workloads, the employment of fallback or graceful degradation mechanisms to reduce the impact of missed deadlines, and a heavy dose of empirical testing of the real-time software under a variety of workloads (including intentionally stressful workloads).
-For example, Linux, an operating system that forms the workload management foundation of Android, has been successfully used in a wide range of real-time systems and has relied more on these other assurance methods than the ability to prove determinism.
+CMDs do not run traditional real-time operating systems (RTOS), and therefore some stakeholders may view the use of CMDs in real-time contexts as incurring additional risk.
+While there may be additional risk, the characteristics of the operating systems themselves arguably contribute less to that risk than the arbitrary workloads that may share compute resources with the medical software.
+Even traditional RTOS's are rarely able to make mathematically proven response time guarantees under any arbitrary, theoretical workload.
+Rather, real-time assurance is generated from some combination of proven-in-use (an RTOS has been used for many other real-time projects and is therefore less risky than an operating system that has not been used in real-time projects), the use of well-understood and well-contained static workloads, the employment of fallback or graceful degradation mechanisms to reduce the impact of missed deadlines, and a heavy dose of empirical testing of the real-time software under a variety of workloads (including intentionally stressful workloads).

-319 Mobile operating systems are subjected to a wide range of workloads across their user 320 populations.
-Mobile operating system developers go to great lengths to ensure that a single 321 app, either accidentally or maliciously, is unable to dramatically degrade the user experience.
-322 For example, both iOS and Android limit the amount of execution resources available to 323 background apps, ensuring that the user's foreground activity remains responsive.
-It is 324 increasingly difficult for any single app (either accidentally or maliciously) to starve other apps of 325 computing resources.
-Finally, the response time of the diabetes use cases in the scope of this 326 guidance (usually measured in minutes) are far less stringent than the sub-millisecond response 327 times required in other industrial real-time environments and well within the computing 328 capabilities of modern CMDs.
+Mobile operating systems are subjected to a wide range of workloads across their user populations.
+Mobile operating system developers go to great lengths to ensure that a single app, either accidentally or maliciously, is unable to dramatically degrade the user experience.
+For example, both iOS and Android limit the amount of execution resources available to background apps, ensuring that the user's foreground activity remains responsive.
+It is increasingly difficult for any single app (either accidentally or maliciously) to starve other apps of computing resources.
+Finally, the response time of the diabetes use cases in the scope of this guidance (usually measured in minutes) are far less stringent than the sub-millisecond response times required in other industrial real-time environments and well within the computing capabilities of modern CMDs.